Ethan-Abdul/NetflixEDA/README.md

 <h3>Statistical Testing Verifies if Netflix is:</h3>

-- Gradually shifting from standalone feature films to TV shows using a <b>Chi-Square Test of Independence<b/>
+- Gradually shifting from standalone feature films to TV shows

-- Centering content releases around the New Year to combat holiday attrition using the <b>One-Way ANOVA<b/>
+- Centering content releases around the New Year to combat holiday attrition

-- Attempting to cultivate a more family-oriented viewer base using a <b>Chi-Square Test of Independence<b/>
+- Attempting to cultivate a more family-oriented viewer base

+The two inference pipelines implemented in statistical testing are:

+1. A <b>Chi-Square Test of Independence</b> with <b>Cramer's V</b>
+2. A <b>One-Way Analysis of Variance (ANOVA)</b>  with <b>Eta-Squared</b>

+Both Chi-Square and One-Way ANOVA return p-values to determine whether there is a significant dependence between variables, with Cramer's V and Eta-Squared, respectively, providing context regarding the effect size of the dependence.

 <h2> 🔍 Main Findings</h2>
 <h3>January Front-Loading proves a viable Churn Mitigation Strategy until 2021</h3>